 It would not be wrong to say, that at this stage, self-governing AI is still an upcoming technology in India in 2020.
 Artificial Intelligence is being used to accord autonomy i.e. self-governance to machines that were operated by humans.
 Top of this list, are self-driving cars, robots, and drones to name some.
 In such cases, the intricacy levels displayed by AI are second to none.
 Especially, in times of a pandemic where social distancing is heavily advocated, such autonomous tech has begun spreading its roots slowly but surely.
 Unmanned delivery vehicles could cut fit a gigantic piece of the puzzle, regulated by AI with reduced risk of on-road accidents.

-As an upcoming technology of 2020, AI security is yet to find its mainstream adoption.
-Still as Artificial Intelligence assumes a broader role in the IT industry with IoT, cloud computing and connected systems, it pays to think (twice) about the security.
+Although one of the technological trends in 2020, AI security is yet to find its mainstream adoption.
+Still, as Artificial Intelligence assumes a broader role in the IT industry with IoT, cloud computing, and connected systems, it pays to think (twice) about security.
 It is not a case of dealing with the situation when it arises.
 For instance, cyber-crime has survived despite stringent and (thought of) safe firewalls and each passing year exposes a new loophole in software systems that needs mending.
 As per research, global losses to security threats like ransomware are predicted to reach $20 billion in 2021.
 Artificial Intelligence could be used to exploit unprecedented glitches turning an accident into a catastrophe.

 How Should You Prepare for the Future?